Veterinarian shortage in rural Arizona

 More from this show

-There is currently a veterinarian and vet-tech shortage in Arizona (and around the US) especially in rural areas.
+There is currently a veterinarian and vet-tech shortage in Arizona and around the U.S., especially in rural areas.
 According to the American Association of Veterinary Medical Colleges, it would take over 50,000 techs nationwide to meet the current need.

-Hailey Adams, an instructor at West-MEC, and Sedona Price, a student at West-MEC, joined us to discuss.
+Hailey Adams, an instructor at Western Maricopa Education Center (West-MEC), and Sedona Price, a student at West-MEC, joined us to discuss.

-“We have our own clinic at West-MEC where we have animals from HALO come in and we get to do intake and surgery on them and it shows you what it’s like to actually work in a clinic,” Price said.
+“We have our own clinic at West-MEC where we have animals from HALO come in, and we get to do intake and surgery on them, and it shows you what it’s like to actually work in a clinic,” Price said.

-“You would need a two-year associates program to sit for that [veterinary technician certification] test and then veterinary assisting, it’s a national certification but it’s not required throughout the state so really it’s resume building and experience that benefits our students,” Adams said.
+“You would need a two-year associates program to sit for that [veterinary technician certification] test, and then veterinary assisting, it’s a national certification, but it’s not required throughout the state.
+So really, it’s resume building and experience that benefits our students,” Adams said.

 Price said her favorite part is being with the animals and getting to know them.

-Hailey Adams, Instructor, West-MEC; Sedona Price, Student, West-MEC
+Hailey Adams, Instructor, West-MEC

-Join us for PBS Books Readers Club!
+Join us for the Arizona PBS Annual Luncheon

 Subscribe to Arizona PBS Newsletters